Mirror Fetish

 Overview

-Mirror interest is a sexual preference for incorporating mirrors into intimacy so that one can watch oneself, a partner, or the whole encounter from an external vantage point.
-The appeal is primarily visual and perspective-based: the reflection adds spectacle, novelty, feedback, and a way of seeing what is usually only felt.
-An occasionally used clinical-style label, catoptrophilia (also spelled katoptronophilia), exists in popular fetish glossaries, but the interest is generally far too ordinary to warrant a diagnostic category.
+Mirror interest, sometimes given the lay clinical-style label catoptrophilia, is a sexual preference for incorporating mirrors into intimacy so that one can watch oneself, a partner, or the whole encounter from an external vantage point.
+The appeal is visual and perspective-based: the reflection adds spectacle, novelty, feedback, and a way of seeing what is usually only felt.
+The label catoptrophilia (also spelled katoptronophilia) appears in popular fetish glossaries, but the interest is far too ordinary to warrant a diagnostic category.
 This article covers the long cultural history of the erotic mirror, how the interest is expressed, its psychology, and its prevalence.

 History & origins